GOKOP/SomeLife/README.md

 Possible commands are: `window`, `friction`, `particles` and `rule`.
 Comments are indicated by the `#` sign at the beginning of the line.
 The file must start with a `window` command, and must not have more than one such command.
+The "recipes" directory contains example recipes as well as a python script to generate random ones.

 #### window